hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `enabled` - (Optional) Indicates whether client connect options are enabled.
 The default is `false` (not enabled).
 * `lambda_function_arn` - (Optional) The Amazon Resource Name (ARN) of the Lambda function used for connection authorization.

+### `client_login_banner_options` Argument reference

+* `banner_text` - (Optional) Customizable text that will be displayed in a banner on AWS provided clients when a VPN session is established.
+UTF-8 encoded characters only.
+Maximum of 1400 characters.
+* `enabled` - (Optional) Enable or disable a customizable text banner that will be displayed on AWS provided clients when a VPN session is established.
+The default is `false` (not enabled).

 ### `connection_log_options` Argument Reference